machine learning +

 classify_graph = classify_builder.compile()

-The extraction subgraph pulls key data points based on the document’s category.
-Notice that category comes from the classification stage — the parent passes it through.
+The extraction subgraph grabs key fields depending on what the classifier decided.
+Notice that category comes from the first stage — the parent forwards it.

 # Stage 2: Extraction subgraph